yolosec/deadcodeBlog/_posts/2016-08-03-Blind-Java-Deserialization-Commons-Gadgets.markdown

 Reflection call on the package local object fails, the method is not accessible.
 We could try to hack it with calling `input.getMethod("waitFor).setAccessible(true)` but then we would need to do `waitForMethod.invoke(process)`
 - object to call method on is the first argument of _invoke_ method.
-But as we mentioned in point above, we cannot pass results as arguments in our gadgets.
+But as we mentioned in the point above, we cannot pass results as arguments in our gadgets.

 ### Closures and predicates
-With using Closures and Predicates we can do even more things and express complicated code paths.
+Using Closures and Predicates, we can do even more things and express complicated code paths.
 So far we called a method on a previously returned result.
 At some point we may need to call methods on the same object multiple times.